-Action Cost Partner Return Action Cost - Fartilei Eco Soc /Env Total Deliver a toilet block in the centre of town at John Street Reserve A new toilet block should be delivered in the central location of John Street Reserve.
-The toilets should be accessible and integrate best practice sustainability measures, contributing to the architectural character in Mogo.
-6 6 Funding: - Toilet renewal fund - Grants Council \$ • 6 Establish the Mogo Tails and integrate a network of spaces for trail users The establishment of the trails provides a great opportunity and catalyst to many aspects of the Plan.
-As put forward in the Mogo Village Structure Plan, a 'network' of spaces in the centre of town as well as at Mogo Recreation Park will support the community and future ambition as a premier adventure trail destination. § § Funding: - Grants Council Crown Lands Forestry Mogo LALC \$ \$ \$ • 6 Improve drainage and flood risk of the Charles Street Swale A 15m wide swale (Easement) is to upgraded at rear of properties along Charles Street carpark.
-This area is envisaged to be landscaped and appear natural while also achieving flood mitigation and stormwater purposes.
-The design of the swale should aim to mitigate flooding, apply landscape design principles and consider maintenance access where it traverses private properties.
-Upgrade works may open up the opportunity to design small pockets of open space with seating. § § § Funding: - Grants Council Landowners \$ \$ • 6 Activate John Street reserve as place to meet and rest when exploring the Village John Street reserve provides a tremendous opportunity to build upon the BBQ and tables already there, and further activate the space.
-John Street can provide a sense of community purpose incorporating community led initiatives and experiments including public art, gardens, informal seating, lighting that coincide with a future pedestrian bridge/entry in and out of the Village. \$ \$ \$ Funding: - Council grants Council Landowners Business Chamber Non-for-profits (S) (S) (S) • 8 A Village information board in John Street reserve A Village information board which includes a business registry board should be provided in the John Street reserve to orientate visitors and assist in wayfinding.
-The registry board may also include social media details or digital integration that allows real-time and updated information \$ \$ \$ Funding: - Business Chamber - Grants - Spornsorship Business Chamber \$ \$ 5 Rebuild destroyed properties to contribute to the re-establishment of the northern end of the Village Rebuild the destroyed properties in line with the Rebuilding Mogo Study and Mogo Village DCP, but also in ways that support the vision for Mogo as described in this Plan.
-6 Funding: - Grants - Private sources Landowners \$ \$ \$ ••• 7 Improve existing footpaths at the northern end of the Village along the destroyed properties The footpath along the destroyed properties should be upgraded and improved with landscaping as identified in the Rebuilding Mogo Study. \$ \$ \$ Funding: - Council grants - Landowners Council TfNSW Landowners (\$) \$ © © ♡ 5
+Action Cost Partner Action Cost Partner Eco Soc /Env Total Deliver an integrated toilet / amenities facility A new integrated amenities facility should be delivered in the central location of the Charles Street car park.
+The amenities facility should be accessible and integrate best practice sustainability measures, contributing a new and distinct architectural gem in Mogo.
+The amenities facility should cater to the needs of the Village and the Mogo Trails. § § Funding: - Toilet renewal fund - Grants Council (4) (4) (5) (8) 6 1.2 Establish the Mogo Tails and Trail Hub The establishment of the trails provides a great opportunity and catalyst to many aspects of the Plan.
+As put forward in the Mogo Village Structure Plan, the Trail Hub will be an important 'collective' of spaces and projects that will support the community and future ambition as a premier adventure trail destination.
+6 Funding: - Grants Council Crown Lands Forestry Mogo LALC (s) (s) (s) © © ♡ 6 Upgrade the stormwater system/swale on Charles Street to improve drainage, reduce flood risk, provide open space opportunities during dry weather Suggest the title for this action is simpler and the context of improve drainage, reduce flood risk, provide open space opportunities during dry weather included in the action detail. § § § Funding: - Grants Council Landowners (\$) \$ ••• 6 Activate John Street reserve as place to meet and rest when exploring the Village John Street reserve provides a tremendous opportunity to build upon the BBQ and tables already there, and further activate the space.
+John Street can provide a sense of community purpose incorporating community led initiatives and experiments including public art, gardens, informal seating, lighting that coincide with a future pedestrian bridge/entry in and out of the Village. § § § Funding: - Council grants Council Landowners Business Chamber Non-for-profits (\$) (\$) (\$) ••• 8 1.5 Install a Village information board in John Street reserve A Village information board which includes a business registry board should be provided in the John Street reserve to orientate visitors and assist in wayfinding.
+The registry board may also include social media details or digital integration that allows real-time and updated information \$ \$ \$ Funding: - Business Chamber - Grants - Spornsorship Business Chamber \$ \$ © 0 5 Rebuild destroyed properties to contribute to the re-establishment of the northern end of the Village Rebuild the destroyed properties in line with the Rebuilding Mogo Study and Mogo Village DCP, but also in ways that support the vision for Mogo as described in this Plan. § § Funding: - Grants - Private sources Landowners \$ \$ \$ ••• 7 Improve existing footpaths at the northern end of the Village along the destroyed properties The footpath along the destroyed properties should be upgraded and improved with landscaping as identified in the Rebuilding Mogo Study. § § § Funding: - Council grants - Landowners Council TfNSW Landowners (\$) \$ © © ♡ 5